 As mentioned above, the virtual reality presentation immerses you in the life of various Habsburgs, while a palace tour immerses you in the location itself (with insight into the lives of Elisabeth and Franz Joseph given you pass through their former living quarters)

 As such, you might want to do both or the one that best meets your own interests, of course.

-If buying tickets on site, the ticket booth for the VR is inside the palace entrance hall itself (see directions below) and not in the main ticket office complex located at the entrance gates to the main courtyard.
+If buying tickets on site, the ticket booth for the VR experience was inside the palace entrance hall itself on my visit (see directions below).

-Should you like the virtual reality aspect, then Vienna has several other VR options, such as Sisi’s Amazing Journey or Time Travel Vienna, that allow you to travel through time with the right headgear.
+Should you like the virtual reality aspect, then Vienna has several other VR options, such as Sisi’s Amazing Journey, the Future Bus, or Time Travel Vienna, that allow you to travel through time with the right headgear.

 And if you like your Habsburg history, then a number of other locations might be worth a look in addition to the palace itself.
 For example:

 - The Sisi museum: a tour through the life of Empress Elisabeth, including the former imperial apartments in the central Hofburg complex and the silver collection

 - The Wagenburg carriage museum: just a short walk from the palace and still inside the Schönbrunn park.
 It features a permanent Empress Elisabeth exhibition

 - The Schatzkammer imperial treasury: Habsburg history measured out in crown jewels and the regalia of rule

 How to get there

 Follow directions for Schönbrunn.
 Once inside the main courtyard, look for the palace tour entrance at the far left corner of the huge façade in front of you.
 Go inside.

-The VR experience ticket booth is on the left just before the small shop.
+The VR experience ticket booth was on the left just before the small shop.
 The entrance to the actual “theatre” is at the back of that hall, also on the left.
 Signs make it all very clear.